 We accept rolling submissions on socio-legal topics of interest.
 A maximum co-authorship of three individuals is permitted.
 The chosen topic has a higher probability of acceptance if it is based on a contemporary issue.
 We expect authors to present their thesis by adopting a structural manner of argumentation, where the central argument may be identified and the conclusion derived through research based on that line of argument.
+Subject to the decision of the Editorial Board, an accepted submission may be awarded a monetary remuneration of ₹ 500 or ₹ 1,000.

 By submitting an article under these guidelines, you consent to Critiqued publishing the said article and recognize, to the best of your knowledge, that such article has neither been published elsewhere nor has been submitted for consideration to any other website.
 The submission guidelines are as follows: –